ultralytics/ultralytics/docs/en/guides/nvidia-jetson.md

 ### What performance benchmarks can I expect from YOLO11 models on NVIDIA Jetson devices?

 YOLO11 models have been benchmarked on various NVIDIA Jetson devices showing significant performance improvements.
 For example, the TensorRT format delivers the best inference performance.
-The table in the [Detailed Comparison Table](#detailed-comparison-table) section provides a comprehensive view of performance metrics like mAP50-95 and inference time across different model formats.
+The table in the [Detailed Comparison Tables](#detailed-comparison-tables) section provides a comprehensive view of performance metrics like mAP50-95 and inference time across different model formats.

 ### Why should I use TensorRT for deploying YOLO11 on NVIDIA Jetson?